adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Right to constitutional remedies

 **Article 32** guarantees the right to move the highest court in case any fundamental rights are violated.
-This right cannot be suspended unless provided in the constitution.
+This right cannot be suspended unless provided in the Constitution.
 During an emergency, the right to move court is suspended under article 359, but not for articles 20 and 21.
-This right is considered part of the basic structure of the constitution.
+This right is considered part of the basic structure of the Constitution.
 Supreme court can issue writs and under Article 226 High courts can also issue writs.

 ***Habeas corpus*** is a writ guaranteed under Article 32 of the Constitution of India.
 This writ allows any person to request a court to order the state to bring a person suspected to be illegally detained or imprisoned.
 The court can then assess the legality of the detention.
 Article 22 of the Indian constitution safeguards the rights of detenus.

 The purpose of the ***mandamus*** is to keep public authorities within their jurisdiction while performing public functions.
 Mandamus is not issued when the government has no legal obligation to do so.
-Mandamus can be issued for the violation of fundamental rights, for compelling inferior courts and other judicial bodies to exercise their jurisdiction, and for quashing illegal orders.
+Mandamus can be issued for the violation of fundamental rights, for compelling inferior courts and other judicial bodies to exercise their jurisdiction, and quashing illegal orders.

 A ***prohibition*** writ is a judicial writ issued by a superior court to an inferior court or tribunal to prevent it from exceeding its jurisdiction or usurping a jurisdiction it does not possess.
 The writ of prohibition is also known as the ‘stay order’ as it stops the lower court or tribunal from continuing the proceedings or passing any order that is contrary to law.